-LLN (7/17/19) – Todd Spencer speaks out on a bill in Congress that would increase your insurance costs by raising the minimum requirements for truckers.
+LLN (7/17/19) – Todd Spencer speaks out on an effort that would increase your insurance costs by raising the minimum requirements for truckers.
 Also, the Pennsylvania toll fight continues as OOIDA takes the appeal of its lawsuit against the Pennsylvania Turnpike back to court.
-Freight and rates got back to normal after the Fourth of July holiday.
-And fuel prices dipped slightly this week, and oil prices could pull them lower.
+Freight and rates got back to normal after the 4th of July holiday.
+And Fuel prices dipped slightly this week, and oil prices could pull them lower.

 0:00-9:57 – Newscast